 Professor Nietfeld is a member of the Teacher Education and Learning Sciences Department.
 His current research emphasis falls within self-regulated learning (SRL) and metacognition.
 He has conducted a number of studies investigating how students monitor their behavior on cognitive tasks and is particularly interested in the extent to which training within classroom contexts (K-12 through college) can facilitate more accurate monitoring of performance and strategy use.
-Currently, he is collaborating with computer science faculty to examine how to create intelligent game-based tutoring systems that will facilitate and scaffold SRL skills for elementary and middle school students in science.
+Currently, he is working on a game-based learning program called Missions with Monty that will facilitate and scaffold SRL skills for upper elementary school students in science.

 Selected Scholarly Publications

 - Pesout, O., & Nietfeld, J. L. (2021).
 How creative am I?: Examining judgments and predictors of creative performance.
 Thinking Skills and Creativity, 40, https://doi.org/10.1016/j.tsc.2021.100836

 - Spencer, D., Nietfeld, J. L., Cao, L., & DiFrancesca (2021).
 Exploring the interplay between attributions and metacognitive monitoring in a post-secondary classroom.
 Journal of Experimental Education, DOI: 10.1080/00220973.2021.1897773.

 - Syal, S., & Nietfeld, J. L. (2020).
 The impact of trace data and motivational self-reports in a game-based learning environment.
 Computers & Education, 157, https://doi.org/10.1016/j.compedu.2020.103978.

 - Pesout, O., & Nietfeld, J. L. (2020).
 The impact of cooperation and competition on metacognitive monitoring and performance in a classroom context.
 Journal of Experimental Education, 89(2), 237-258.